Barbadian British: Sport

 Several Barbadian-born cricketers have pursued cricket careers in the country where the sport originated, including, for example, Sussex CCC's Chris Jordan and Jofra Archer.

 A number of Barbadian-born and British-born people of Barbadian descent play in professional league football teams, and some British-born players of Barbadian origin have chosen to play for the Barbados national football team.
-Emmerson Boyce is a native of Aylesbury who plays for Wigan Athletic and the Barbados national team, Ashley Cole of Stepney, London currently plays left back for Chelsea and the England national team, and fellow Londoner Michael Gilkes has played for Barbados alongside Reading.
+Emmerson Boyce is a native of Aylesbury who plays for Wigan Athletic and the Barbados national team, Ashley Cole of Stepney, London played left back for Chelsea and the England national team, and fellow Londoner Michael Gilkes has played for Barbados alongside Reading.
 Likewise, Paul Ifill and Mark McCammon have played for Barbados alongside the English sides Crystal Palace and Gillingham respectively.
 Walter Tull, whose father was from Barbados, was the first black officer in the British Army and only the second black player in the top division of the Football League.
 Former WBC super middleweight world champion boxer Nigel Benn is Barbadian British.